KBtechnologies/NeoFloppy/neofloppy.specification.md

   - A subsequent "cleaning drive" to clean media is also planned, tho unless physical damage has been exerted onto the media, it should be easily cleanable with 99% isopropylic alcohol and a non-static & fine-tipped sponge-swab.
     - Rare cases of severly gunked-up disks and/or drives will like "Kontakt Chemie LR PCC" or similar Printed Circuit Board Cleaner if not ultrasonic cleaning.
   - The need for any cleaning should be negligible [1x each 5-10 years] per drives and non-zero for media given they get handled properly as per manufacturer specification.
-### Why another media type?
-#### Longevity
-All common external media either suffer from being extremely delicate on their own [i.e. blu-ray disks], having a limited numer of connection cycles as per interface [i.e. 2,5" SSDs] or havr accute mechanical hazard of breaking off their connectors and/or destroying the ports connected to if not the entire machine the port belongs to [i.e. USB flashdrives].

 ##  Mechanical Dimensions
 ###    Media